kjgarza/kjgarza.github.io/portfolio/case-c.md

   slug: solution-validation
   headline: Solution Validation
   content: |
-    A technical walkthrough with experts was carried out to validate the prototype design.
-Here I used the same subject that provided use cases and support during the idea validation stage.
+    Once the prototype was ready, I organised a technical walkthrough with subject matter experts, which included those who contributed use cases in the idea validation stage.
+The feedback was generally positive, but there was a demand for enhanced visualisation.

-    Overall the comments on the features were positive, but requests for additional visualization were made.
-To address this new input, I made the second round of interviews—this time laser-focused on visualization design.
-My questionary examined aspects such as dimensions, aggregations, filters, and measures to be included in the visualizations.
+    In response, I conducted a second round of targeted interviews focusing on visualisation design, exploring aspects such as dimensions, filters, aggregations, and measures to be included in the visualisations.
   media:
     image: "/uploads/2022/02/19/validation-dashboard Medium.png"
     alt_text: Solution Validation